-Coumarin is a secondary plant ingredient that gives fresh hay and dried woodruff, for example, its characteristic smell and is also found in various butterfly flowers, dates, tonka beans and various types of cinnamon.
+Coumarin is a phytochemical plant ingredient that gives fresh hay and dried woodruff, for example, its characteristic smell and is also found in various butterfly flowers, dates, tonka beans and various types of cinnamon.
 In addition to woodruff, cassia cinnamon contains, in contrast to Ceylon cinnamon, comparatively high amounts of coumarin (3 g/kg) 1,2.

 Starting product for the coumarin synthesis in the plant is cinnamic acid.
-Coumarin is partially glycosidically bound in the plant and is only released when the cell structure is destroyed by enzymatic splitting of the sugar.
+Coumarin is partially glycosidically linked in the plant and is only released when the cell structure is destroyed by enzymatic splitting of the sugar.

 What are the risks associated with coumarin?